Thursday, July 30, 2015

 RIGHT WAY!!!

-The folks at Adams Jeep where I took my Jeep have seen this before, and know where to put the wires so they will not come loose.
+I took my Jeep to the local Jeep dealer where I bought my Jeep.
+They had seen this issue before.
+Many other Jeepers have done this same thing.
 They re-attached my wires to the proper location on the battery.
+This way the wires won't come loose and cause issues with my computer.
 My LED lights are good to go, and the Rubicon is happy once again.

 Tuesday, July 7, 2015